The Lost Children

 It should also interest anyone who has experienced abuse, or been involved in a controlling relationship, or even been involved in a cult, or extreme religious movement.

-An aside: Cults has always fascinated me and this is one of the stranger ones.
+My take: Cults has always fascinated me and this is one of the stranger ones.
 The word cult has three definitions.
 First of all, it can simply be a group that loves something.
 When people refer to an "Elvis cult" or "The Star Wars cult," it mean really devoted fans.

 The second definition regards a religion whose beliefs differ from the majority around them.
 For instance during the Roman Empire, Christians were sometimes considered a cult because they worshiped Jesus rather than the Roman gods.